Lebanon:Operations of the Islamic Resistance on Monday, Apri...

 Allah Almighty is Truthful

-- and within the framework of the warning issued by the Islamic Resistance to a number of settlements in northern occupied Palestine, the Islamic Resistance fighters detonated at 2:25 a.m., the settlement of “Liman”, with a barrage of rockets.
+- the Islamic Resistance fighters targeted at 1:20 a.m., the settlement of “Kiryat Shmona”, with a barrage of rockets.

-- , and within the framework of the warning issued by the Islamic Resistance to a number of settlements in northern occupied Palestine, the Islamic Resistance fighters targeted at 12:30 a.m., the settlement of “Hurfeish”, with a barrage of rockets.
+- the Islamic Resistance fighters targeted at 2:45 a.m., the settlement of “Dovev”, with a barrage of rockets.

+- the Islamic Resistance fighters targeted at 8:00 a.m., the “Metula” Site, with a squadron of offensive drones.

-- and within the framework of the warning issued by the Islamic Resistance to a number of settlements in northern occupied Palestine, the Islamic Resistance fighters targeted at 2:20 a.m., the settlement of “Shlomi”, with a barrage of rockets.
+- the Islamic Resistance fighters targeted at 8:35 a.m., a gathering pf “Israeli” troops in the settlement of “Shlomi”, with a squadron of offensive drones.

+- the Islamic Resistance fighters targeted at 9:45 a.m., the “Metula” Site, with a barrage of heavy missiles.

-- and within the framework of the warning issued by the Islamic Resistance to a number of settlements in northern occupied Palestine, the Islamic Resistance fighters targeted at 3:10 a.m., the settlement of “Nahariya”, with a barrage of rockets.
+- the Islamic Resistance fighters targeted at 10:55 a.m., a gathering of “Israeli” troops in the settlement of “Misgav Am”, with a squadron of offensive drones.

+- the Islamic Resistance fighters targeted at 11:00 a.m., the Al-Oweida Hill area in the border village of Odaisseh, with a squadron of offensive drones, causing fire at the site.

+- the Islamic Resistance fighters targeted at 11:05 a.m., the “Kiryat Shmona” Barracks, with a squadron of offensive drones.

+- the Islamic Resistance fighters targeted at 11:15 a.m., the “Avivim” Barracks, with a squadron of offensive drones.

-- the Islamic Resistance fighters targeted at 11:20 a.m., a gathering of “Israeli” troops at the Fatima Gate area on the Lebanese-Palestinian border, with a barrage of rockets.
+- the Islamic Resistance fighters targeted at 11:45 a.m., a gathering of “Israeli” troops in the settlement of “Shomera”, with a squadron of offensive drones.

-- the Islamic Resistance fighters targeted at 11:20 a.m., a gathering of “Israeli” troops and vehicles in Abil Al-Qamh Site, with a barrage of rockets.
+- the Islamic Resistance fighters targeted at 11:55 a.m., a gathering of “Israeli” troops in the settlement of “Kfar Giladi”, with a barrage of rockets.

+- the Islamic Resistance fighters targeted at 12:10 p.m., the “Ami’ad” Base north of Lake Tabariya [Lake “Tiberias”], with a squadron of offensive drones.

+- the Islamic Resistance fighters targeted at 12:30 p.m., the “Avivim” Barracks, with a barrage of rockets.

 {And victory comes only from Allah – the Almighty, All-Wise.}